Skyhawkbotics/firstdocs/source/docs/judging/awards.md

 ## Design Award

 ## Promote Award
+!!! info

-*Note: This award may not be given at all tournaments*
+    This award may not be given at all tournaments.

 ## Compass Award
+!!! info

-*Note: This award may not be given at all tournaments*
+    This award may not be given at all tournaments.

 ## Judges' Choice Award
+!!! info

-*Note: This award may not be given at all tournaments*
+    This award may not be given at all tournaments.

 ## Winning Alliance Award
 This award is given to the teams in the final match's winning alliance.